MicrosoftDocs/learn/learn-pr/bicep/build-flexible-bicep-templates-conditions-loops/includes/4-use-loops-deploy-resources.md

 When you use the `range()` function, you specify its start value and the number of values you want to create.
 For example, if you want to create storage accounts with the names `sa0`, `sa1`, and `sa2`, you would use the function `range(0,3)`.

 > [!NOTE]
 > When you use the `range()` function, you provide two arguments.
 The first specifies the starting value, and the second tells Bicep the number of values you want.
 For example, if you use `range(3,4)` then Bicep will return the values `3`, `4`, `5`, and `6`.
-Be careful to ensure you're requesting the right number of values, especially when you use a starting value of 0.
+Make sure you request the right number of values, especially when you use a starting value of 0.

 ## Access the iteration index